- 2 garlic cloves, minced

 - Stir in the tomatoes, broth and carrots.
 Bring to a boil.
 Reduce heat; cover and simmer for 15 minutes.
 Stir in the beans, spinach and turkey; return to a boil.
 Reduce heat; cover and simmer 10 minutes longer.
 Serve with cheese if desired.
 Yield: 6 servings (2 quarts).

 Reviews for Turkey-White Bean Soup

 Sort By :

 "I didn't have any turkey or spinach so used 8 oz. of chicken breast diced and sauteed and Brussels sprouts, chopped, and sliced carrots rather than shredded.
 I used powdered chicken bouillon instead of the broth.
 I think more veggies could be used, zucchini or yellow squash as well as the spinach.
 I used great northern beans instead of kidney or cannelloni beans..
-This is a very forgiving receipt.
+This is a very forgiving recipe.
 You can used anything you have on hand.
 It was really delicious."

 "The flavor of this soup is AMAZING.
 Usually soups are too bland for me.
 I pretty much followed the directions.
 I subbed two 14oz cans of petite diced tomatoes and I was a bit shy on turkey so I added about 1c of chicken.
 To save time I used my food processor and chopped 2c of baby carrots and then I ran my spinach through the food processor too.
 This made the spinach really small and my husband thought it was herbs. :-) Definitely a keeper and even better the next day."